gergelyacs/digital-garden/src/site/notes/Blog/Data Protection/Extracting Sensitive Information from Aggregated Data  - Part 1.md

 \end{align}
 $$

 where $\mathcal{U}(1,m)$ represents the uniform distribution over integers in $[1, m]$.
-Instead of summing over all $m$ queries, we approximate the expected value by randomly sampling one query at each iteration: in each iteration $i$, a single query (or equation) $j$ is randomly selected, and the gradient’s expected value across all queries is estimated using the gradient of just this one query:
+Instead of summing over all $m$ queries, we approximate the expected value by randomly sampling one query at each iteration: in each iteration $i$, a single query (or equation) $j$ is randomly selected, and the gradient’s expected value across all queries is estimated with the gradient of just this one query:
 $$
 x^{(i+1)} \approx x^{(i)} - \eta \cdot\nabla_\mathbf{x} r_j(\mathbf{x})
 $$